 - Many businesses and most tourist destinations close on Sundays.
 Check hours, but don’t expect to do much sightseeing on a Sunday.

 If you travel to Saint Lucia after reading this article, I’d love if you’d come back and add your own St Lucia travel tips and observations.
-Is there anything else you wish you’d known before going there?
+Is there anything else you wish you’d known before your St. Lucia trip?